 |P4: Low Impact—Service Fully Usable||Little to no business or technical impact.
 Recommended for consultative tickets where in-depth analysis, troubleshooting or consultancy are preferred to more frequent communications.|

 When to set the highest priority

 When a case is set as P1, an on duty Support team member will be immediately alerted to find the right expert to exclusively work on the issue.
-You will receive a quick initial response (within 15 mins for Enterprise customers and up to 1 hour for Role-Based Support Production role customers).
+You will receive a quick initial response.
 After that, you will receive regular updates.

 We appreciate detailed comments supporting the chosen prioritization level because it helps us respond appropriately.

 Issue priority levels have predefined response times defined in the Google Cloud Platform Technical Support Services Guidelines.
 If you need a response by a specific time, let us know in your report description.
 If a P1 issue needs to be handled around the clock, you can request "follow the sun" service.
-These cases are re-assigned several times per day to an active support engineer.
+These cases are re-assigned several times per day to an active Customer Care specialist.

-When circumstances change, you might need to escalate the issue to give it more prompt attention.
+When circumstances change, you might need to escalate an issue.
 Good reasons for escalation are:

 - Increase in business impact.

-For information about how to escalate a case and what happens when you escalate a case, see Escalate a case.
+For information about how to escalate a case, see Escalate a case.

-is based, your support case might be assigned to a support engineer who works
+support case might be assigned to a Customer Care specialist who works

 outside your business hours.
 It's also possible that you would want to engage